Duality between Lagrangian and Legendrian invariants: Maps relating Legendrian and Lagrangian (co)algebras

 does not necessarily dualize to an $A_\infty$-comap

-because $A_\infty$ comaps are required to factorize through inclusion of the corresponding direct sum into the direct product as in \eqref{factor}.
+because $A_\infty$-comaps are required to factorize through inclusion of the corresponding direct sum into the direct product as in \eqref{factor}.
 This is to ensure that $A_\infty$-coalgebra maps $\mathfrak{f}$ induces a DG-algebra map $\Omega \mathfrak{f}$ on the cobar construction.
-If we drop this condition, we can observe that the $A_\infty$-quasi isomorphism dualizes to DG-algebra map and this is just the map \eqref{ingen} induced by the twisting cochain $\mathfrak{t}$.